 - 2 tablespoons psyllium husk

-2. In a blender, add the liquid ingredients and fats: eggs, whipping cream, water, vanilla extract and butter.
+2. Add the liquid ingredients and fats to the blender jar: eggs, whipping cream, water, vanilla extract and butter.
 Blend on high, until smooth and foamy.

 3. Add in the dry ingredients: salt, psyllium husk, almond flour, coconut flour, oat fiber, sweetener and baking powder.